Can you transfer Delta miles to your spouse?

-Delta charges a fee for transfers.
-So you need to do the math to see if it makes sense (it often doesn’t)!
+The simple answer is yes, but Delta charges a fee for transfers.
+So you need to do the math to see if it makes sense (it often doesn’t).

 Although you can transfer Delta miles between accounts, it’s generally not a good idea.
 Because Delta charges 1 cent per mile and a $30 transaction fee, plus tax, per transfer.
 And you have to transfer miles in increments of 1,000 miles.